8 AM – ½ Hour After Sunset

 The beach is a popular fishing area, featuring perch, kingfish, sole, flounder, halibut, bocaccio (tomcod), jacksmelt, lingcod, cabezon, salmon, steelhead and occasional rockfish.

 The beach features the Pajaro River estuary, where a natural preserve has been set aside, and provides for scenic panoramic views of the Monterey Bay National Marine Sanctuary, a federal marine protected area.

 The sandy beach is also popular with bird watchers and equestrians.
 Horses are only allowed near the waterline.
 Swimming and water sports are hazardous because of strong rip-currents.

-The beach is located 20 miles northwest of Monterey off Highway 1.
+The beach is located 20 miles northeast of Monterey off Highway 1.
 Take Struve Road and turn to Giberson Road.